questdb/mindsdb-tutorial/README.md

-  We can query it leveraging the full power of QuestDB's unique SQL syntax (SELECT queries only) because statements are sent over to QuestDB through a python client library that uses the postgres-wire-protocol and are not interpreted by Mindsdb itself (Mindsdb does not support QuestDB's syntax - To access it you first need to **USE** it):
+  We can query it leveraging the full power of QuestDB's unique SQL syntax (SELECT queries only) because statements are sent over to QuestDB through a python client library that uses the postgres-wire-protocol and are not interpreted by MindsDB itself (MindsDB does not support QuestDB's syntax - To access it you first need to **USE questdb** first):

     ```bash
     mysql> USE questdb;